 Contamination of the air is a major issue in the cement and mineral production industries.
 Smoke treatment systems are universally present for these processes, as suspended particles, metal or gas oxides may cause respiratory issues.

-There are varied “turnkey” solutions provided by Delta NEU.
-From smoke extractors to industrial smoke treatment installations above an electric smelting furnace, Delta NEU implements its technology and products to prevent risks.
+There are varied “turnkey” solutions provided by NEU-JKF.
+From smoke extractors to industrial smoke treatment installations above an electric smelting furnace, NEU-JKF implements its technology and products to prevent risks.

 On a cement and mineral production kiln, both technologies share the same issue: high temperatures, very fine dust particle size, presence of acids in gaseous state.